skycoin/User-Manuals/Personalizing your Skywallet.md

 Alternatively, you can utilize the number keypad on your computer for entering the PIN.

-However, if you are using the number pad then note that **the position of the number in the Matrix is what decides which number you are entering.**
+However, if you are using the number pad then note that **the position of the number in the matrix is what decides which number you are entering.**

 <Reusing the picture of the matrix>